 Want to add some new adventure to your road riding?
 Perhaps you should get out on some gravel!
 But, you say, I love the quiet paved roads around Girona — why do I need to venture onto gravel?
+We asked Eat Sleep Cycle guide and gravel-Godfather of Girona Peter Gaskill for the low down on gravel cycling in Girona.

 Well, gravel rides are on even quieter routes, and you’ll see that stuff in between those paved roads that you never knew existed.
 You’ll experience amazing views and abandoned farmhouses, you’ll follow small streams, and you’ll just go deeper into the Catalunya that you already love.